fruit-bird/movieinator/README.md

 # Movienator

-A CLI to store movie titles
+A CLI to store simple information about movies

-Uses an `sqlite` database as means of storage
+Uses sqlite as means of storage

 ## Usage
 ```